How we classify genetic variants when interpreting patients results

 Systematic, clear, and sensible variant evaluation criteria

-Variants are evaluated using evidence from population and gene/disease-specific databases, in silico prediction tools, our in-house variant database, and the appropriate scientific literature.
-To this end, we use points to evaluate variants for potential pathogenicity, with evidence from the relevant databases and literature as the foundation for scoring.
+Our schemes have been validated with tens of thousands rare disease patients and evaluated by several medical and clinical geneticists around the world.
+Variants are evaluated using evidence from population and gene/disease-specific databases, in silico prediction tools, our in-house variant database, multiple publicly and commercially available mutation databases and appropriate scientific literature.
+To this end, we use points to evaluate variants for potential pathogenicity with evidence from the relevant databases and literature as the foundation for scoring.
+Access the variant classification schemes for a full explanation:

 Get your guide to understanding variant classification: